StegVerse-org/stegverse-demo-suite/docs/RUN_DEMO_INSTRUCTIONS.md

 # StegVerse Runtime Commands

-This repo can now be operated through the root `stegverse` wrapper so the end user interacts with StegVerse directly rather than calling Python manually.
+This repo can be operated through the root `stegverse` wrapper so the end user interacts with StegVerse directly rather than calling Python manually.

 ## Preferred Usage